jona1115/cats_dogs_acceleration_petalinux/tips.md

 ### Some important commands to know when working with Yocto/Petalinux:
 1. `grep`.
 E.g., `petalinux-build | grep error`.
 Common grep flags I used: `-v`, find the inverse, e.g. `grep -v build` will exclude everything with the word "build".
 2. `find`.
 E.g., find a file: `find . -name file_name`; find a string within files: `find . -type f -exec grep -l "string_you_want_to_find" {} \;`
+3. `htop` is a great resource usage manager.
+4. `screen` is great to let things run in the background.

 ### Basic Petalinux commands:
 1. Configuration: `petalinux-config -c <kernal|rootfs>` or `petalinux-config`.